Exploring 11 Types of Drones: Features and Functions

 The model airplanes were launched from the backs of bombers and then flew behind enemy lines, where they dropped their payload.

-The actual airshow drones began in 1946 when Walt Disney Productions sponsored a remote-controlled flying competition called “Mickey Mouse Flies the Coop.”
+The actual airshow drones began in 1946 when Walt Disney Productions sponsored a remote-controlled flying competition called “Mickey Mouse Flies the Coop.

-They are made from wood, plastic, aluminum, and foam, but some models have been created out of carbon fiber, allowing them to be ultra-lightweight while remaining strong and durable.
+Air show drones can be controlled by line, radio, or a combination.
+They are made from wood, plastic, aluminum, and foam, but some models have been made of carbon fiber, allowing them ultra-lightweight while remaining strong and durable.

 2. Racing Drone